 Jessica’s dad, a retired mechanical engineer, built the staircase with his own hands.
 He welded the metal and installed it himself, which is an incredible feat for someone who has never done it before.
 “I don’t think he’ll ever do it again,” Brandon says, laughing.
 “It was a labour of love, and that’s why we can’t sell this house.”

 Equally astonishing, they didn’t use an interior designer.
 Jessica scoured magazines and design blogs for ideas and inspiration while Brandon was “the voice of reason and budget,” she says, laughing.
 Brandon admits, “My college dorm-room phase would still be in full force if it wasn’t for Jess.”
-A floating bed takes centre stage in the bedroom

 The couple handpicked everything, from the flooring and backsplash to the furniture, with only one guiding principle: They had to love it.
 Matters of practicality didn’t even enter the picture.
 Jessica bought the living room’s coffee table before the house was even built.
 Everyone said, “It’s too big … You don’t even know how much space you’ll have.”
 But, she loved it.
 “I’ll make it work,” she told them.